wndxlori/wndx.com/_drafts/chicken-and-egg.md

 The Chicken and Egg Problem of CIT Education

-I'm trying to work my head around all the issues with the gaping hole we are looking at, in trained software development professionals.
+I'm trying to work my head around some of the issues we have with the gaping hole we are looking at, in trained software development professionals.

 There are a variety of ways for people to enter into the profession: